ViolaFlower/l4j-wiki/README.md

 # Software Used
 ## [PHP Markdown Lib](https://michelf.ca/projects/php-markdown/)
-this software is used to add markdown to the blogposts to make it easer to edit for the non html inclined
+this is used for the blogposts and wiki the blog is so that the less html inclined can use it